🎭

 📝Exam Study NotesWSET / CMS

-• Popelouchum biodynamic vineyard (280 acres, near San Juan Bautista, San Benito County; planted starting 2013): site of Grahm's grape-breeding project aiming to produce 10,000 new climate-adapted varieties through controlled crosses.
+• Popelouchum (Grahm's separate project): 410-acre biodynamic property near San Juan Bautista in San Benito County; purchased 2011; roughly 80 plantable acres.
+Site of Grahm's grape-breeding project aiming to produce 10,000 new climate-adapted varieties through controlled crosses.